PhillipJacobsen/solar-ipfs/README.md

 # solar-ipfs

 # CLI utility for uploading files to Pinata or Filebase.
-After uploading files to IPFS, the CID can be recorded on the Solar blockchain using the unique IPFS transaction thype.
+After uploading files to IPFS, the CID can be recorded on the Solar blockchain using the unique IPFS transaction type.

 ## Installation
 `npm install -g`